openc/openc_bot/README.md

 If you run `bin/fetch_data --test`, then your `fetch_records` method will receive an option `test_mode`; you can use this to turn proxying on or off.
-The example scraper created by the bot creation script shows how you would do this using `mechanize`; if you want to use different http client libraries, refer to their documentation regarding how to set a proxy.
-Here's the mechanize version:
+Here's how you can set a proxy using the `mechanize` library; if you want to use different http client libraries, refer to their documentation regarding how to set a proxy.

     agent = Mechanize.new
     if opts[:test_mode]